kwartzlab/meeting-minutes/Board Meetings/Meeting 135/Minutes.md

 The electrical rewiring project is proceeding.
 An outline of the work to be done has been drafted, and we should be receiving a quote shortly.

 ## Review of New Action Items from this Meeting

-ACTION ITEM: Follow up with Ben on the updated Asset Tag (James) ACTION ITEM: Create interim "members only" labels for the most fragile machines (Ravi)
+* Action item: Follow up with Ben on the updated Asset Tag (James)
+* Action item: Create interim "members only" labels for the most fragile machines (Ravi)

 ## Adjournment
 * Motion to adjourn